formix/MegaCityOne/MegaCityOne/doc/api.md

 ### Dispatch

-Calling the dispatch method can trigger the JudgeSummon event if there is no Judge associated with the calling thread id.
-If this is the case, it is assumed that an event handler will create a Judge and asign it to the JudgeSummonEventArgs.Respondent property for later use with the given thread.
+Calling the dispatch method can trigger the Summon event if there is no Judge associated with the calling thread id.
+If this is the case, it is assumed that an event handler will create a Judge and asign it to the SummonEventArgs.Respondent property for later use with the given thread.
 Otherwise, return the existing Judge associated with the calling thread id.

 #### Returns